 D. Grants to Non-Profit Hazmat Employee Organizations

 DGAC and IME oppose the use of registration fees to fund the training grants authorized under § 5107(e) of Federal hazmat law.
-IME asserts that this $4 million training program is a double taxation for hazmat employee training since employees trained by third parties would still need to meet the specific and specialized training each company is responsible for providing under the Hazardous Materials Regulations, and that, “using industry fees for this purpose cannot be justified.”
+IME asserts that this $4 million training program is a double taxation for hazmat employee training since employees trained by third parties would still need to meet the specific and specialized training each company is responsible for Start Printed Page 15617providing under the Hazardous Materials Regulations, and that, “using industry fees for this purpose cannot be justified.”
 DGAC contends that the program does not have industry support and suggests that PHMSA has not explained how, and for what purpose, it plans to use the training grant funds.